The Black Hills Great 8 and Yellowstone National Park Itinerary

 Day Four: Head west on I-90 and cruise the streets of legendary Sturgis and onto Historic Deadwood via Hwy 14A.
 Here, visitors can walk the streets made famous by Wild Bill Hickok and Calamity Jane.
 In the summertime, shoot-outs on main street and the Trial of Jack McCall are visitor favorites.
 Other attractions include a gold mine tour, city tours of Deadwood and Lead, museums and Boot Hill, the final resting place for Wild Bill and Calamity Jane.
 Take a ride on the Deadwood Stagecoach and a tour of the Deadwood Brothel.
 Check it out.
 Deadwood also features Las Vegas style gaming, so try your luck.
 Overnight in Deadwood, Lead or Spearfish.
 Lodging Options

 Day Five: Depart Deadwood for Lead and onto Spearfish Canyon National Scenic By-way and experience waterfalls, hiking trails and great places to eat.
 Travel onto Spearfish and experience the D.C Booth Fish Hatchery, museums, shops, and restaurants.
 Travel west to Wyoming on I-90 and detour to Devils Tower National Monument at Sundance.
 From the Black Hills, allow at least 7 hours to the east gate community of Cody, Wyoming where in the summertime, you can take in the nightly rodeo.
-Overnight in Cody.
+Overnight in Cody or take I-90 from South Dakota to the North Gate at Gardiner, Mt.

-Day Six: Depart early for Yellowstone National Park.
-Tour Yellowstone Lake, the Grand Canyon, Upper Falls, Artists Point and the hundreds of hot pots, hot springs and geysers including Old Faithful.
+Day Six, Seven & Eight: Depart early for Yellowstone National Park and overnight in either Cody, Wyo and enter via the East Gate or Gardiner, Mt and enter via the North Gate.
+On days two and three, tour Yellowstone Lake, the Grand Canyon, Upper Falls, Artists Point and the hundreds of hot pots, hot springs and geysers including Old Faithful.
 Overnight in Yellowstone or West Yellowstone.
+Go early and stay late to see the Fire Hole at Twilight and Yellowstone Lake at sunset.
 Take time to walk the vast trail systems and visit the Old Faithful Museum at Old Faithful Inn.
-Have your camera ready for grizzly bear sightings!
+Ask about tours of the historic lodges.
+One of the coolest way to tour the world’s first national park (1872) is in a 1920’s style bus.
+The distinctive antique yellow vehicles are great for wildlife viewing and sightseeing.
+Have your camera ready for bear, bison and wolf sightings!

-Day Seven: Travel south to Grand Teton National Park or return home via Crook City, Bear Tooth Pass and Red Lodge, Mt.
+Day Nine: Travel south to Grand Teton National Park or return home via Crook City, Bear Tooth Pass and Red Lodge, Mt.